maraab23/ggseqplot/README.md

 defined with `TraMineR::seqdef`.
 The package automates the reshaping and plotting of sequence data.

+This package literally builds on the excellent work of the `{TraMiner}`, `{TraMineRextras}`, and {ggplot2} developers and uses several of the their functions to produce {ggplot2}-flavored figures.

-The development of this library of convenience functions is in an early stage of development and will be hopefully complemented by a few additional functions in the near future.
+The development of this library is in an early stage and will be hopefully complemented by a few additional functions in the near future.

-Currently, `{ggseqplot}` contains three functions:
+Currently, `{ggseqplot}` contains four functions:

 -   ggseqiplot (`{ggplot2}` version of `TraMineR::seqIplot`)
 -   ggseqdplot (`{ggplot2}` version of `TraMineR::seqdplot`)
 -   ggseqeplot (`{ggplot2}` version of `TraMineR::seqHtplot`)
+-   ggseqrfplot (`{ggplot2}` version of `TraMineRextras::seqplot.rf`)

 If you have preferences which plot types should be added, [create an issue](https://github.com/maraab23/ggseqplot/issues/new) on github or